Vitalos logo

 High

-Hematocrit measures the proportion of red blood cells in blood.
+Hematocrit represents the percentage of red blood cells in total blood volume.
+This test measures that percentage.

-Hematocrit is the percentage of blood volume occupied by red blood cells.
-It is an important indicator of anemia or polycythemia.
+Hematocrit is the proportion of blood volume occupied by red blood cells.
+It is closely related to hemoglobin levels and red blood cell count.

 Volum mediu eritrocitar (MCV)